Spizella passerina passerina, S. p. arizonae

 The abundance of this species during fall migration was indicated by the banding by Bird Conservancy of the Rockies personnel of 151 individuals 19 Aug-2 Oct 2013 at Wildcat Hills NC, Scotts Bluff Co; there were only 11 additional recaptures from previous years, one of which was first banded in 2008.

 Migration ends statewide by early Nov; reports after mid-Nov should be documented.
 The latest specimen date is 30 Oct 1909 (UNSM ZM10463).
-Later reports with details include one in Merrick Co 17 Nov, one at a Dodge Co feeder 14-22 Nov, a basic adult at a Nebraska City feeder 18-20 Nov 2005, an immature at a feeder in Chadron, Dawes Co 28 Nov 1993 (Morris 1994), an alternate-plumaged bird at a Gavin’s Point Dam, Cedar Co feeder 11 Dec 2002, an adult in Phelps Co 10 Dec 2008, one in Omaha 21 Dec 2011, a juvenile in Sarpy County 24 Dec 2016, one in an Omaha yard 16-28 Dec 2016, a juvenile in Omaha 26 Dec 2010, and one at a Schramm Park SRA feeder 29 Dec 2015.
+Later reports with details include one in Merrick Co 17 Nov, one at a Dodge Co feeder 14-22 Nov, a basic adult at a Nebraska City feeder 18-20 Nov 2005, one at a Dodge Co feeder 24 Nov 2018, an immature at a feeder in Chadron, Dawes Co 28 Nov 1993 (Morris 1994), an alternate-plumaged bird at a Gavin’s Point Dam, Cedar Co feeder 11 Dec 2002, an adult in Phelps Co 10 Dec 2008, one in Omaha 21 Dec 2011, a juvenile in Sarpy County 24 Dec 2016, one in an Omaha yard 16-28 Dec 2016, a juvenile in Omaha 26 Dec 2010, and one at a Schramm Park SRA feeder 29 Dec 2015.
 Typically, Chipping Sparrows that linger into winter are single immatures at feeders.